A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

-The columns ``coarsest accuracy'' display the fraction of testing samples for which the coarsest classes containing the fine classes chosen during the classification are correct, when classifying each sample into exactly one class, as in Remark~\ref{inbest} of Section~\ref{construction}.
+The columns ``coarsest accuracy'' display the fraction of testing samples for which the coarsest classes containing the fine classes chosen during the classification are correct, when classifying each sample into exactly one class, as in Subsection~\Ref{inbest} of Section~\Ref{methods}.
 The columns ``parents' accuracy'' display the fraction of testing samples for which the parents of the classes chosen during the classification are correct, when classifying each sample into exactly one class; the parents are the same as the coarsest classes in Tables~\ref{yahoo} and~\ref{dbpedia}, as the experiments reported in Tables~\ref{yahoo} and~\ref{dbpedia} pertain to hierarchies with only two levels (excluding the root).
-The columns ``finest accuracy'' display the fraction of testing samples classified correctly, when classifying each into exactly one finest-level class, again as in Remark~\ref{inbest}.
+The columns ``finest accuracy'' display the fraction of testing samples classified correctly, when classifying each into exactly one finest-level class, again as in Subsection~\Ref{inbest} of Section~\Ref{methods}.